CircleCI-Public/server-terraform/gke/README.md

 ## Deploy GKE Infrastructure with Terraform

-1. Configure terraform to use Service Account Credentials `export GOOGLE_APPLICATION_CREDENTIALS="<path to SAkey.json>"`
+1. Configure Google Cloud credentials.
+You can do this in one of two ways:
+    * Set up [user default application credentials]  via `gcloud auth application-default login`.
+You may use the `--project` flag to select a GCP project.
+    * Use service account credentials.
+First configure environment variables `export GOOGLE_APPLICATION_CREDENTIALS="<path to SAkey.json>"` and then activate your service account via `gcloud auth activate-service-account --key-file=$GOOGLE_APPLICATION_CREDENTIALS`
 2. Choose a base name
     `export BASENAME=<name>`
     Suggested `<yourname>-dev`